Our School App Stay connected on the go...

 Curriculum

-Through a curriculum based on conceptual understanding, children are able to select and apply different mathematical methods in different contexts.
+Through a curriculum based on conceptual understanding, children can select and apply different mathematical methods in different contexts.
 Solving contextualised problems is integral to maths learning at Leybourne Chase and analysing, identifying patterns, proving, recognising, remembering, identifying, using conjecture, finding relationships and making generalisations are fundamental to embedding mathematical skills that can be built on throughout our pupil’s school life.

 Teaching maths for mastery is a transformational approach to maths teaching which stems from high performing Asian nations such as Singapore.
-When taught to master maths, children develop their mathematical fluency without resorting to rote learning and are able to solve non-routine maths problems without having to memorise procedures.
+When taught to master maths, children develop their mathematical fluency without resorting to rote learning and can solve non-routine maths problems without having to memorise procedures.

 To find out more about the programme, please click HERE